What Are Cookies and Why Are They Important

 Every time you visit a website, it sends a small piece of information to your computer to keep track of your movement on the site, your visits, and activities there.
 These cookies are then stored in your web browser and are later accessed when you’ll visit the website again.

-For example, while selecting a language on a multi-lingual website, the website may store this information on your computer in form of a cookie.
+For example, while selecting a language on a multi-lingual website, the website may store this information on your computer in the form of a cookie.
 Next time you visit the website, it’ll automatically load the page in the language you’ve previously selected by reading the information from the cookie so you don’t have to select your preferred language again.
 It’s very convenient, isn’t it?

 There can be thousands of cookies stored in your web browser but since they’re very small in size you shouldn’t worry about them using up too much space.
 Nevertheless, you may always clear all available cookies directly from the browser’s settings menu.
 If you do that then keep in mind that you’ll be logged out of all websites you’ve previously logged in to and hit “remember me” checkbox.